techpmsap/Leonardo_Cloud_Platform_Powerweek/Exercise_06/Exercise_06.md

 ## Description
 In this exercise, you’ll learn how

+* to import a project into SAP Web IDE Full-Stack
+* to setup the development environment
-* to consume pretrained SAP Leonardo Machine Learning services from SAP API Business Hub sandbox in a SAPUI5 application
+* to use SAP Leonardo ML Image Classification with SAPUI5

 ## Target group